-353. The Economics of Labor An analysis of labor market issues and policies.
-Topics covered include discrimination, anti-discrimination policy, the minimum wage, health and safety policy, and other labor market policies and institutions.
+353 The Economics of Labor An analysis of labor market issues and policies.
+Topics covered include discrimination, antidiscrimination policy, the minimum wage, health and safety policy, and other labor market policies and institutions.
 While the neoclassical approach dominates, other approaches will be explored.
 Prerequisite: 278 or permission of the instructor.

-371. Topics in Economic History This course introduces students to a variety of controversial issues in European and United States economic history.
-Topics include: causes and consequences of the Industrial Revolution, poverty and poor relief in Britain, economics of slavery, the rise of American capitalism, causes and consequences of the Great Depression.
-Emphasis is on issues in 19th and 20th century British and U.S. economic history.
-A variety of theoretical perspectives are explored.
-This course may be taught as a standard or Writing Intensive elective.Prerequisites: 268, 278 and 288.
+371 Economic History Key events in economic history, such as the Industrial Revolution and the Great Depression, will be explored in terms of their main causes, effects, policy implications, and lessons for the modern world.
+Specific topics will vary, but the emphasis is on issues in 19th and 20th century British and U.S. economic history.
+This course may be taught as a standard or Writing Intensive elective.
+Prerequisites: 268, 278 and 288.
+373 History of Economic Thought This course provides an appraisal of the origins and evolution of selected economic theories, primarily through the works of great economists of the past.
+Past economic works are analyzed in their theoretical and historical context.
+Prerequisites: 268, 278 and 288.

-376. Alternative Economic Systems A study of the goals and means of economic systems that are fundamentally different from our own.
+374 Econometrics Theory and applications of multiple regression analysis.
+The specification and estimation of econometric models, hypothesis testing, and interpretation of results.
+Emphasis is on practical applications from macro- and microeconomics using both cross-section and time-series data.
+Prerequisites: 268, 278 and one college statistics course (MATH 121 or 225).
+375 Mathematical Economics Selected topic, to be announced prior to registration, in theoretical or applied economics, using mathematical or statistical techniques.
+Prerequisites: 268 and/or 278 plus MATH 170 or permission of the instructor.
+376 Alternative Economic Systems A study of the goals and means of economic systems that are fundamentally different from our own.
 The systems considered are both theoretical models, such as those of perfectly competitive capitalism and market socialism, and actual cases, such as the Soviet Union, China, Yugoslavia, Japan, and Cuba.
 Countries studied vary.
 Prerequisite: 111 and 112.